Case Study: Building TeamCook in a week

 Why?

-Last part is that it forced me to start cooking and experiment.
+The last part is that it forced me to start cooking and experiment.

 How?